-The underwriting performance for the year was a profit of £301k (2021: loss of £19k), with the post-1998 account delivering a profit of £341k.
-This follows a strong reinsurance profit commission resulting from a favourable claims performance, particularly on the liability account.
-While the property account was also favourable, the account saw a number of large claims, notably due to impact from storms, escape of water/water ingress resulting from burst pipes and pipe leaks, some impact from floods and a fire claim.
-The pre-1998 run-off account saw a small loss of £40k due to movements on a number of open cases, and associated Incurred but not reported (IBNR) increases.
+The underwriting performance for the year was a profit of £192k (2022: profit of £301k), with the post-1998 account delivering a loss of £96k.
+The profit is largely due to a revised reserving calculation on the pre-71 reserves which reduced the total provision by £280k.
+The reinsurance profit commission was lower than prior year resulting from an adverse claims performance, particularly on the property account with a number of large claims seen in the year, notably due to escape of water/water ingress resulting from burst pipes and pipe leaks, and some impact from floods and storms.

-In the year, there was a new pre 1998 run-off claim registered.
-In addition to this, there have also been movements experienced in relation to existing claims.
-The overall impact of this was an increase of £251k gross (£3k net).
-The Company run-off IBNR experienced an increase of £319k gross (£37k net) as a result of this experience and to include an increased reserve for future potential claims.
+The pre-1998 run-off account saw a profit of £283k largely driven by the revised reserving calculation on the pre-71 reserves as noted above.
+No new pre 1998 run off claims have been experienced for the year to date, however, movements have been experienced in relation to existing claims including one claim that closed at £nil in the year.
+The overall impact of these was an increase of £218k gross (-£3k net release).
+The Company run-off incurred but not reported (IBNR) for 1971-1998 claims experienced an increase of £32k gross as a result of this experience and to include an increased reserve for future potential claims.